Kanrab/rizin/doc/debug-internals.md

 As mentioned before, the platform specific debugger functionality is delegated to back-end plugins that implement the necessary interactions, protocols, or otherwise to get the job done.
-These plug-ins implement the rizin debugger plug-in API defined in r_debug.h.
+These plug-ins implement the rizin debugger plug-in API defined in r_debug.hpp.

 ### librz/debug/p/debug_bf.c